jckarter/Vinyl/README.txt

 Github (http://github.com/jckarter/clay/).
 The precompiled binaries at http://tachyon.in/clay/ have outdated libraries.

-You'll also need a copy of ICU (http://site.icu-project.org/).
-The install from MacPorts works well.
-The Xcode project is set up to use static libraries placed in the icu/ subdirectory.

-Once Clay and ICU are installed, the Xcode project should work out of the box.
+Once Clay is installed, the Xcode project should work out of the box.
 If you installed Clay to a location other than /usr/local, you'll need to edit the "Rules" tab of the "Vinyl" target so that the "Custom script" rule for *.clay